SC-Robotics-2023/systems_2022_23/README.md

 ### Run Simulation (robot state publisher + gazebo + rviz)
 	> ros2 launch helios gazebo_sim.launch.py

-> NOTE: if you want to see the rover move in rviz, change Fixed Frame from base_link to odom
+> if you want to see the rover move in rviz, change Fixed Frame from base_link to odom

 ### Run keyboard controller